 I used a washcloth but no soap (avoiding anti-microbial soap and that was all that was at this house), to wash off the whole bottom of the foot.
 By that point, the hole had closed to a slit about as deep as it was wide.
 It had a little dirt on the inside so I rubbed the washcloth across it and it was a little cleaner.
 I considered peroxide or something harsh to totally clean it out, but decided it wasn’t needed.
 It wasn’t sensitive to the touch at all or red at all.
 It was just fine :-)

 I remembered back to the time I snapped an ankle in the dark running back to my car after Coachella one year and got rocks lodged in my hand as the skin tore up during the fall onto asphalt.
 How I tried to clean out the wound in my hand and it started turning red and the red started creeping down my arm, indicating infection.
-How I went to the emergency room and I was told it would be a 5-7 hour wait, and how I decided I would take my chances and go home.
+How I went to the emergency room and I was told it would be a 5-7 hour wait, and how I decided I would take my chances and go home and sleep.
 And my body fought off the infection and won.

 There was no apparent infection in this small wound, everything was fine.
-The wound sealed up in less than 2 minutes.
+The wound had sealed up in less than 2 minutes.
 The human body really is amazing, and can handle much more than we think it can.

 Guess my feet will need to toughen up a bit more before tackling glassy sidewalks.
 Perhaps some beach running would do the trick.
 Maybe I”ll work on that more first before going back to sidewalk jogging.
 But maybe not :-)